Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 One thing I knew from the start was that I didn’t like Zoey.
 Ugh–she is the definition of my most disliked heroine in a Young Adult series ever (though Bella Swan is a very close first).
 I just never connected well with her and Lead-Heroine Self-Sacrifice Syndrome.
 It is also no secret that I am NOT a fan of love triangles and this book has them in plenty.
 But wait…it gets better!
 Not only does Zoey find herself in one love triangle but she practically has 12 going on at the same time (no lie, she legit has 4 boys vying for her attention at any one time).
 I remember reading somewhere that this was done intentionally to have a female lead with polyamory because of something or other–but it’s just too over the top for me.
 It just drove me nuts because I never really liked any of the male romantic leads (except one really) and I just hated the flip-flopping back and forth.

-According to the Wikipedia page for the series, 5 movies are planned for the series.
+During its height of popularity, according to the Wikipedia page for the series, 5 movies were planned for the series.
 Personally, I would have rather seen this a s a TV series more than anything with the way the series and its romances progress.
 The thought of it as a movie slightly scares me in that I fear it will do extremely well at the box office (though I don’t think that will be the case) and be a massive hit when other book-movie series like the Mortal Instruments, Vampire Academy and Beautiful Creatures have substantially better characters and plotlines yet flopped at the box office.
 I probably will watch the movie if it is made but I won’t be going opening weekend…

 If you like high drama, love triangles galore and sexier Young Adult reads, you will probably love this series.
 But if you hate love triangles, like your heroines with a little more backbone and don’t enjoy dragged out plots, AVOID this series.